Charles Iliya Krempeaux

 Charles' professional (and semi-professional) interests include "Strong" Artificial Intelligence (i.e., Artificial General Intelligence or Cognitive AI), Machine Learning, Artificial Intelligence, Artificial Life, Programming Language Design, Computational Social Science, and Complex Systems.

 Charles also has an amateur background in Genetics, Psychology, Neuroscience, and Economics.
 In particular, Charles focuses on Human Genetics, Moral Psychology, Evolutionary Psychology, Psychometrics, Computational Neuroscience, Austrian Economics, Behavioral Economics, and Synthetic Biology.

-Most of the work Charles does nowadays is under NDA, but he has done a lot of work in the fields of:
+Most of the work Charles does nowadays is under NDA, but he has done work in a number of different industries.
+Including (in alphabetical order):

 - Fintech (Financial Technology)

 - Health Care

 - Internet TV